 Can the police search your personal belongings pursuant to someone else’s probation or parole search terms?
 According to the California Court of Appeals for the Second District, sometimes the answer is yes.

-The defendant in this case shared an apartment with her boyfriend who was on probation.
+In People v.
+Ermi, the defendant shared an apartment with her boyfriend who was on probation.
 Her boyfriend’s probation included search terms, commonly referred to as a Fourth Amendment Waiver, which permitted law enforcement to search his property without a warrant or probable cause.
 These types of search terms are very often part of a person’s release from custody on probation or parole.

 On August 1, 2011, an Oxnard Police officer showed up at the defendant’s door to conduct a probation search of the apartment.
 Both the defendant in this case and her probationer boyfriend were at home.
 The defendant answered the door and allowed the officer into the apartment.
 The officer saw the defendant’s boyfriend walk out of the bedroom as he entered.
 The officer ultimately searched that bedroom, which was cluttered with bags, boxes, and other items.
 In the middle of the room, the officer found a purse sitting on a chair.
 The defendant identified the purse as belonging to her and asked if she could retrieve her medication from the purse.
 The officer offered to retrieve the medication for her because he did not intend to allow her to access the purse during his search.